freddyheppell/crowdeval/README.md

 ## Administrative commands

 > In development, these commands should be prefixed with `poetry run` (or run `poetry shell` once to activate and run as is).
 >
-> In production, attach to the `crowdeval` service and run as is, i.e.:
+> In production, attach to the `crowdeval` service i.e.:
 > ```shell
 > docker-compose run --entrypoint "bash -l" crowdeval
 > ```
+>
+> and then run the commands, although note that `flask` needs to be run from `./venv/bin/flask` to ensure the correct version is used.

 ### Seeding with dummy data